Premiership of Narendra Modi: Defiance, defamation, and counterterrorism to silence critics

 If a public source was to criticise the rule of Modi or the BJP, they would be punished through harassment, prosecution, raided by tax income officers, or put under surveillance.
 This was to restrict the denunciation of the leader, however this would then deny the public of the free flow of information that essentially enables them to assess the work of the government and make political choices.
 Therefore, the public would not be able to hold the government accountable for their actions.
 Cases of sedition (conduct or speech inciting people to rebel against the authority of a state) had risen by 28% between 2010 and 2021; Of these cases filed against citizens for criticising the government, 96% were filed after Modi came to power in 2014.
 Not only were opposing press silenced, but media coverage on the television was highly influenced by Modi, with a study of RepublicTV from 2017 to 2020 finding that coverage would be "consistently biased in favour of the Modi government and its policies.".
 Moreover, Mukesh Ambani, a businessman with close ties to Modi, directly controls media outlets followed by at least 800 million Indians.
 This heavily dictates the media shown to the population, often being able to convey propaganda benefitting the BJP.

 As well as subduing the media, Modi has been able to manipulate the Supreme Court, despite a tradition of an independent judiciary which would maintain effective checks and balances.
 The government has been able to abuse their executive power which is supposedly overtly embedded into the constitutional order and institutional structure.
 The Constitution establishes a political system designed to advancing executive power and supports coercive legislation at their disposal, if there are cases of absent fundamental plumbing, it can be created through amendments.
-However, it is important to note that the same concentration of power would be available if a leader is able to muster a legislative majority.
+However, the same concentration of power would be available if a leader is able to muster a legislative majority.

 This overall, leads to a democratic backslide due to the lack of criticising information available to the public to view, therefore their opinions are likely to be manipulated in favour of Modi and the BJP.